Laurent94jbl1/Diesis3/README.md

 # Diesis-Fidelity

-Packages for the Diesis Build and original files MPD, UPMPDCLI and Debian Utils....
+Packages for the Diesis Build Bookworm and original files MPD, UPMPDCLI and Debian Utils....

 ## File structure and build notations